Nurses Login

 7. Meetings

 7.2.
-If a panel of the Appeal Committee is sitting with an even number and there is a tie vote, then the Chair shall cast a second and deciding vote.
+If there is a tie vote, then the Chair shall cast a second and deciding vote.

 8. Duties and Powers

-A panel of Council from the Appeals Committee shall:
+A panel of the Appeals Committee may:

-8.3.
-Carry out the duties and powers of Council under section 118(6) to 118(8) of the Act.
+8.5. carry out the duties and powers of Council under section 118(6) to 118(8) of the Act; and

-8.4.
-Exercise any other authority specifically delegated to it in the Regulations or the Bylaws.
+8.6. exercise any other authority specifically delegated to it in the Regulations or the Bylaws.

 9. College Expenses for Section 93 HPA Application

 9.4.
-Any other expenses of the college directly attributable to the application.
+Any other expenses of the College directly attributable to the application.

 10. Filing Deadlines and Length of Submissions

 10.1.
-At least six (6) weeks before the date on which the appeal or review is set to be heard by the Appeals Panel, the appellant in an appeal or review must file with the Hearings Director one complete electronic copy in PDF format of their written submissions and authorities for the Appeal Panel and serve a copy on the respondent party to the appeal or review.
+The appellant must, at least six (6) weeks before the date on which the appeal or review is set to be heard by a panel of the Appeals Committee, must file with the Hearings Director one complete electronic copy in PDF format of their written submissions and authorities for the panel and serve a copy on the respondent party to the appeal or review.

 10.2.
-At least four (4) weeks before the date on which the appeal or review is set to be heard by the Appeal Panel, the respondent in an appeal or review must file with the Hearings Director one complete electronic copy in PDF format of their written submissions to the Appeal Panel or a letter of intention not to file written submissions; and serve one additional copy on the appellant party to the appeal or review.
+The respondent must, at least four (4) weeks before the date on which the appeal or review is set to be heard by a panel of the Appeals Committee, must file with the Hearings Director one complete electronic copy in PDF format of their written submissions to the panel or a letter of intention not to file written submissions; and serve one additional copy on the appellant party to the appeal or review.

-10.4.
+10.5.
 Written submissions by the appellant and the respondent must:

-10.4.1. be formatted using at least 12-point font, one-inch margins, and at least 1.5 line spacing, except for quotations; and
+10.5.1. be formatted using at least 12-point font, one-inch margins, and at least 1.5 line spacing, except for quotations; and

-10.4.2. not exceed 30 single-sided pages in length.
+10.5.2. not exceed 30 single-sided pages in length.

-10.5.
+10.6.
 A book of authorities is not limited to a specific number of pages, but the parties shall ensure that only relevant portions of any case authorities are reproduced, and relevant passages are highlighted.

 11. Confidentiality